opstalent/crud/Resource/doc/RequestListener.md

     This function takes request with provided [`CrudHandlingInterface`](../../src/CrudHandlingInterface.php) in attributes, then creates [`Form`](https://github.com/symfony/form/blob/master/Form.php)
-    and use request data to subbmit form.
+    and use request data to submit form.